 This car park is located on Station Road, opposite the Grosvenor Hotel.
 This is the larger car park with parking spaces for 207 cars and 4 coaches.
 There are two designated disabled parking bays.
 It is a Pay and Display car park, and payment can be made at the machine with cash, credit card or Ring and Go.

 This car park is also located on Station Road opposite the Victoria Hotel, just before the steep hill to the old village.
-It has 74 spaces, 2 of which are allocated for disabled drivers.
+It has 74 spaces, 2 of which are allocated for disabled drivers and 4 of which are allocated for electric vehicle charging.
 It is a Pay and Display car park, and payment can be made at the machine with cash, credit card or Ring and Go.

 There is a regular bus service from Scarborough through to Middlesborough which calls at Robin Hood's Bay, Whitby, Runswick Bay etc... .
 In the summertime it runs every 20 minutes or so.
 This bus route has been voted one of the most scenic in the country and Arriva now have a commentary on selected buses each day.
 The bus stops are located at the bottom of Thorpe Lane, near the junction with Station Road.
 The one with the bus shelter heads North to Whitby.